Euphiny/Maui.Audio.Player/README.md

 A package which allows you to play audio in your MAUI application.
 Either use it as a standalone solution or integrate with platform-specific session display implementations such as iOS's `NowPlayingInfoCenter` and Android's `MediaSession`.

+> [!NOTE]
+> This package is still in development.
+Currently, this package is stable and ready to use, but it lacks some nice-to-have features like seeking the audio through the session display notification.
+If you need such features, you're welcome to submit an issue or PR and I'll take a look into it.

 ## Features
 - Play audio through HTTP streaming.
 - Integrate with `NowPlayingInfoCenter` or `MediaSession`.